 I am grateful to Dean Shibley, Professor Aga, and the members of the search committee members for their work in helping to identify the new dean.
 We have secured the services of Dr. Jett Pihakis, Executive Director of the education, diversity and not-for-profit practices at Russell Reynolds Associates to assist the search committee.
 Dr. Pihakis has experience in recruiting leaders to UB at the cabinet, decanal and department chair levels.
 With his considerable knowledge of the university and it strengths, he serves as an effective advocate for us in the recruitment process.

 The search committee and search firm will begin their work this month with the goal of completing the search process by July 1.
 Throughout the coming months, Dean Shibley and Professor Aga will update the university community regarding the committee’s progress and advise community members of how they can participate in the search process.
-Information will also be available on the search website.
+Information will also be available on the search website (no longer available).